KhanPython/VoltBot/README.md

 * Fork the [Replit](https://replit.com/@pythonlittlegam/VOLT-Beta#index.js) repo
 * Start a mongoDB project and create a new cluster
 * Generate the aforementioned secrets via the forked Replit repo
-* In your Roblox experience, subsribe to any of the given topic name; [example usage](example/ExampleUsage.lua)
+* In your Roblox experience, subsribe to any of the given topic names; [example usage](example/ExampleUsage.lua)
 #
 ## Available Roblox MessagingService topics (**Under construction**):
 * `DiscordKick`